LennartHennigs/DIYStreamDeck/README.md

 ## Features

-- Assign keyboard shortcuts,key sequences and a color to the keypad keys
+- Assign actions and a color to the keypad keys
+- Actions can be...
+  - keyboard shortcuts
+  - open a folder (= a new page of key definitions)
+  - Launch a Mac application (with running `watchdog.py` on a Mac)
+  - Launch a plugins command (with running `watchdog.py` on a Mac)
+- The keypad can determine the active application - you can load app-specific shortcuts (running `watchdog.py` on a Mac)
 - All key definitions are defined in a JSON file, stored on the Pi Pico
-- Define "folders" - a keypad definition scheme that can be tied to a single key
 - Define global shortcuts in a `_default` section for both, folders and apps
+- Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` on a Mac)
 - Rotate the keyboard layout clockwise or counter-clockwise 🆕
-- The keypad can determine the active application - you can load app-specific shortcuts (running `watchdog.py` on a Mac)
-- Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` on a Mac)
-- Launch applications (with `watchdog.py` on a Mac)
 - Plugins are included for ...
   - Audio playback
   - Spotify playback